Biden hits Haley over Civil War response

 President Biden took a swipe at Republican presidential candidate Nikki Haley for failing to mention slavery while responding to a question about the cause of the Civil War.

-Reposting a video of Haley’s response during a town hall in New Hampshire on Wednesday, Biden offered a response on X, the social media platform formerly called Twitter: “It was about slavery.”
+Reposting a video of Haley’s response during a Wednesday town hall in New Hampshire, Biden offered a response on X, formerly known as Twitter: “It was about slavery.”

 “Well, don’t come with an easy question, right,” Haley said during Wednesday’s town hall in Berlin, N.H.
 “I mean, I think the cause of the Civil War was basically how government was going to run, the freedoms and what people could and couldn’t do.”